talkerbel/talkerbel.github.io/markdown.md

 The Piano| Jane Campion | 9
 Gladiator | Ridley Scott| 7
 Dial M for Murder | Alfred Hitchcock | 9

+Last but not least - in order to render properly, files must be saved as filename`.md`.
+The `.md` indicates that the file is a Markdown file.